youbs/ubermuda.github.io/_posts/2014-11-12-first-week-in-asia-hong-kong.md

 All in all, the week passed rather quickly, and before I realized, I found myself in a plane to Hanoi (Vietnam), but that is another story that I'll be happy to tell in another blog post!

+If you're interested in the pictures, you can see everything on [my flickr account](https://www.flickr.com/photos/mirmozibang/sets/72157649188693855/) or on [instagram](http://instagram.com/ubermuda)!